 Then, there is Swann herself, she knew about the hotel, she knew the room number, but she didn’t know about the secret chamber?
 She had no recollection of how daddy would bust down the wall and rebuild it every holiday?
 Or let’s say he started this after Swann and her mother left him, she should have realized that the suite was one room short!

-Amongst the dusty 1980's era spy toys are poorly photo shopped pictures (yes more) of a young Swann and daddy tacked up on a bulletin board.
+Amongst the dusty 1980’s era spy toys are poorly photo shopped pictures (yes more) of a young Swann and daddy tacked up on a bulletin board.
 The touching music begins and she starts to get visibly choked up emotionally; in sort of an “I guess daddy did love me after all” sort of way.
 Which is confusing as White’s love of his daughter was never in question, she left him because she couldn’t stand his “sick life” as she called it, so what gives?
 Why are we surprised?
 What’s the big reveal here?
 Like everything else in this film it’s “cause we said so”.
 Craig finds a video tape, yes you read that right a VHS video tape labeled “Vesper Lynd interview”.
 OK, Casino Royal was made and took place in 2006, VHS was long dead by then, remember even the Bahamian hotel security footage was recorded on DVD in that film!
-As Craig holds the tape Swann asks what is it, Craig sets it down and says “nothing” how existential!
+Yet, here we are face to face with this relic from 1986, which was supposedly used to record something 20 years after it’s obsolescence!
+As Craig holds the tape Swann asks “what is it,” Craig sets it down and says “nothing” how existential!

 As Craig logs in to the dusty, fully functional computer, Swann just so happens to find a small bit of paper tacked next to her pictures on the bulletin board and brings it to Craig.
 “What is this?”
 She asks, “Map coordinates” Craig replies.
 How convenient!
 White just left those lying around.
 Craig punches them in to the computer revealing a compound secreted inside a crater in the middle of the desert.
 Craig says “He was looking for someone, he was looking for him, and he sent me here to finish the job!”
 Did he?
 Then why the bloody hell didn’t he just tell you about “The secret room in suite 246 at the hotel L’American, I have map coordinates tacked to a bulletin board, they lead to a secret lair in a crater in the Moroccan desert, kill him for me!”
 We could have saved the 45 minutes of my life that was wasted on two hackneyed chase sequences and a giant steaming pile of stilted dialogue!